Polaron: Optical absorption

-Polarons in two dimensions and in quasi-2D structures
+In two dimensions and in quasi-2D structures

 The great interest in the study of the two-dimensional electron gas (2DEG) has also resulted in many investigations on the properties of polarons in two dimensions.
 A simple model for the 2D polaron system consists of an electron confined to a plane, interacting via the Fröhlich interaction with the LO phonons of a 3D surrounding medium.
 The self-energy and the mass of such a 2D polaron are no longer described by the expressions valid in 3D; for weak coupling they can be approximated as:

 It has been shown that simple scaling relations exist, connecting the physical properties of polarons in 2D with those in 3D.
 An example of such a scaling relation is:

 where $m_\mathrm{2D}^*$ ($m_\mathrm{3D}^*$) and $m_\mathrm{2D}$ ($m_\mathrm{3D}$) are, respectively, the polaron and the electron-band masses in 2D (3D).

 The effect of the confinement of a Fröhlich polaron is to enhance the effective polaron coupling.
 However, many-particle effects tend to counterbalance this effect because of screening.

 Also in 2D systems cyclotron resonance is a convenient tool to study polaron effects.
 Although several other effects have to be taken into account (nonparabolicity of the electron bands, many-body effects, the nature of the confining potential, etc.), the polaron effect is clearly revealed in the cyclotron mass.
 An interesting 2D system consists of electrons on films of liquid He.
 In this system the electrons couple to the ripplons of the liquid He, forming "ripplopolarons".
 The effective coupling can be relatively large and, for some values of the parameters, self-trapping can result.
 The acoustic nature of the ripplon dispersion at long wavelengths is a key aspect of the trapping.

 For GaAs/AlxGa1−xAs quantum wells and superlattices, the polaron effect is found to decrease the energy of the shallow donor states at low magnetic fields and leads to a resonant splitting of the energies at high magnetic fields.
 The energy spectra of such polaronic systems as shallow donors ("bound polarons"), e. g., the D0 and D− centres, constitute the most complete and detailed polaron spectroscopy realised in the literature.

 In GaAs/AlAs quantum wells with sufficiently high electron density, anticrossing of the cyclotron-resonance spectra has been observed near the GaAs transverse optical (TO) phonon frequency rather than near the GaAs LO-phonon frequency.
 This anticrossing near the TO-phonon frequency was explained in the framework of the polaron theory.

 Besides optical properties, many other physical properties of polarons have been studied, including the possibility of self-trapping, polaron transport, magnetophonon resonance, etc.